We may earn a commission for purchases using our links. Learn more.

 What if you want to remove and replace mechanical switches on your keyboard?
 Well, there’s a number of excellent 60% keyboards with modular keys.
-The Glorious Modular Mechanical Compact Keyboard offers the most for the price.
+The compact version of the Glorious Modular Mechanical Keyboard offers the most for the price.
 It comes with modular keys that can host any Cherry MX, Gateron, or Kailh switches.
 On top of that, the keycaps are sturdy and the build quality is top-notch.
 The aluminum body combined with excellent plastic makes this keyboard invulnerable to flexing.

 Another great thing about this keyboard is its classic key layout allowing users to replace keycaps with any other standard keycaps on the market.
 Also, the Glorious Modular Mechanical Compact Keyboard features excellent RGB backlighting and removable cable.
 The downside is that the keyboard comes only with Gateron Brown switches.

 |Dimensions (L×W×H)||293 × 103 × 44 mm

 11.54 × 4.06 × 1.73 inches